jimmoffitt/developer_advocate.blog/metadataEvolution/search_timeline.md

 ### Product Overview <a id="overview" class="tall">&nbsp;</a>

 Full-Archive Search (FAS) was launched in August 2015 and enables customers to immediately access any publicly available Tweet.
 With FAS you submit a single query and receive a response in classic RESTful fashion.
-FAS implements 500-Tweets-per-response pagination, and defaults to a 120-requests-per-minute rate-limit.
+FAS implements (up to) 500-Tweets-per-response pagination, and defaults to a 120-requests-per-minute rate-limit.
 Given these details, FAS can be used to rapidly retrieve Tweets, and at large scale using concurrent requests.

 Unlike Historical PowerTrack, whose archive is based on a set of Tweet flat-files on disk, the FAS Tweet archive is much like an on-line database.
 And as with all databases, it supports making queries on its contents.
 It also makes use of an *index* to enable high-performance data retrieval.
 With Full-Archive Search, the querying language is made up of PowerTrack Operators, and these Operators each correspond to a Tweet attribute that is indexed.